apache/incubator-weex-site/source/guide/index.md

 npm start
 ```

 `npm start` will start a web server on port `8081`.
 Open `http://localhost:8081` in your browser of choice to see the rendered result of your Weex app.
 The source code is located in `src/` folder.
-You can develop it as normal Vue.js project.
+You can develop it as a normal Vue.js project.

 ![Preview](./images/toolkit-preview.png)

 Additionally, you can open `http://localhost:8081/web/preview.html` to preview the rendered result on the web in an iframe.
-You can also scan the QR code generated on the right using the [Weex playground app](/tools/playground.html) then you'll see the rendered result on the mobile device.
+You can also scan the QR code generated on the right using the[Weex playground app](/tools/playground.html) to see the rendered result on the mobile device.

 ### Build and Run